-To assist the proper and fair application of the policy, and to assist you if you have any concerns or inquiries, Universities Australia nominates its Marketing and Communications Officer as our Privacy Officer to handle issues relating to privacy and confidentiality.
+To assist the proper and fair application of the policy, and to assist you if you have any concerns or inquiries, Universities Australia nominates its Information Manager as our Privacy Officer to handle issues relating to privacy and confidentiality.

 - collects and uses personal information only where it is necessary for one or more of our functions and activities, which include the following:

 - advocacy and policy development in relation to higher education matters